xcp-ng/xcp-ng-org/docs/develprocess.md

 Examples: `host-installer`, `sm`...
 * Tags:
  * We tag when we release a new version of XCP-ng: `vUPSTREAMVERSION-XCPNGVERSIONFULL` (`v1.29.0-8.2.0`)
  * Then we use the maintenance branch but don't tag anymore (each build pushed to koji already acts as a sort of tag).
-If we *really* wanted to tag for patch updates from the maintenance branch, we could increment neither `UPSTREAMVERSION` nor `XCPNGVERSIONFULL` so we'd have to add yet another suffix.
-Eg. `v1.29.0-8.2.0-3.1` where `3.1` would be the `Release` tag from the hotfix RPM.
+If we *really* wanted to tag for patch updates from the maintenance branch, we could increment neither `UPSTREAMVERSION` nor `XCPNGVERSIONFULL` so we'd have to add yet another suffix, e.g. `v1.29.0-8.2.0-3.1` where `3.1` would be the `Release` tag from the hotfix RPM.
 * Maintenance branch: `UPSTREAMVERSION-XCPNGVERSION` (`1.29.0-8.2`)
   * When we are downstream we always create a maintenance branch for a given XCP-ng release
 * Next release developed on: next maintenance branch directly (`1.29.0-8.2`)